AnonymousAE-MobiCom24/Polaris/README.md

-# The source code of the artifact submission for Polaris (MobiCom'24)
+# The source code of the artifact submission for Polaris in MobiCom'24

 This repository contains the artifacts and guidelines for ACM Badging in the MobiCom 2024 proceedings.